Get a No Obligation Quote Today!

 Famous Faces of Worcestershire

-Despite the county having one of the smallest populations in the UK, Worcestershire has been called home by many famous faces.
+Despite the county having one of the smallest populations in the UK, Worcestershire has been called home by many celebrities.
 Before landing key roles as Jon Snow and Tywin Lannister in Game of Thrones, both Kit Harrington and Charles Dance were born, and grew up, in the county.
 TV stars include Midsummer Murders John Nettles, presenter Chris Tarrant, and comedian Alistair McGowan.
 Better known as Mr Weasley from the Harry Potter films, Mark Williams was born in Bromsgrove.

 And, without Worcestershire, we may not of ever had the prepaid postage stamp.
 Sir Rowland Hill was born in Kidderminster in 1795 and was an important Victorian reformer who wanted to improve living conditions for everyone.
 He believed that by making it possible for all people to send letters, that a natural increase in the number of people wanting to learning to read and write would be the result – improving people’s lives.